Characteristics of the French language in AX Semantics

 (in the garden)

 Determiners, like prepositions, are also shortened before words beginning with a vowel.
-For example:

 l'ordinateur